 2. Add your gift card as a payment method on Amazon

-Next, go to Amazon.com and click on the Account & Lists dropdown to go to Your Account.
+Next, go to Amazon.com and click on the Account & Lists drop-down (in the drop-down select Account) to go to Your Account.

-On the next screen, enter in the balance on your Mastercard or Visa gift card (if you don’t know it, you can get the remaining balance from the issuing institution (see Step #1 above) and select the gift card you added in Step #2 as the Payment method.
+On the next screen, enter the balance on your Mastercard, Visa, or Amex gift card in the "Other" box and click the "Buy Now" button.
+(If you don’t know it, you can get the remaining balance from the issuing institution – see Step #1 above.)
+Select the gift card you added in Step #2 as the Payment method.